Dana Strum: 1995–1998: Fear No Evil

-Meanwhile, in March 1993, midway into writing, guitarist Tim Kelly and then tour manager were arrested in Las Vegas by drug enforcement officials for a six-plus-year-old charge involving narcotics trafficking.
-From this point, until the record was completed, it was under question if Tim Kelly would ever tour with the band again.
-A trial was held in Philadelphia where the band testified on behalf of their bandmate and "he got off on all charges".
-In July, to make matters worse, Strum's dirt bike was struck by a drunk driver within a half-mile of his house in Las Vegas, Nevada, causing 17 broken bones including his left wrist and two fingers on the left hand he plays bass with.
+Strum played an instrumental role in the production of Slaughter's third studio album, Fear No Evil.
+During the writing of the album, Strum and the rest of the band encountered several setbacks.
+In 1993, Guitarist Tim Kelly and the band's tour manager were arrested on six-year-old drug charges, causing uncertainty as to whether Kelly would ever tour with the band again.
+In July of that year, Strum's dirt bike was struck by a drunk driver within a half-mile of his house in Las Vegas, Nevada, causing 17 broken bones including his left wrist and two fingers on the left hand he plays bass with.
 He later admitted that if he hadn't been wearing a helmet he'd be dead.